Vice President of Academic Affairs and Dean of the Faculty; Professor of Humanities

 Shannon Brandt came to LVC in July 2009 after working at North Carolina State University in Raleigh, N.C., where she was assistant director of academic advising within the First Year College.
 She also worked at the University of Central Florida as assistant director for the First Year Academic Exploration Program.
 For the last 15 years, she has loved being part of the higher education environment.

 Associate Dean of Academic Affairs and Deputy IX Coordinator

 B.A., State University of New York at Buffalo; M.Ed.; D.Litt., Drew University.

 Ann Damiano started as Associate Dean of Academic Affairs in August 2010.
-Prior to this appointment, she spent 26 years as an administrator and adjunct faculty member at Mount Saint Mary College in Newburgh, New York where she directed the college’s academic assessment efforts, student academic support services and developmental education offerings.
+Prior to this appointment, she spent 26 years as an administrator and adjunct faculty member at Mount Saint Mary College in Newburgh, NY, where she directed the college’s academic assessment efforts, student academic support services and developmental education offerings.
 She has previously served on two steering committees for Middle States reaccreditation and also worked on reports for accrediting agencies in nursing education and teacher education.
-At Lebanon Valley College, she will continue to provide leadership and direct assessment initiatives as well as edit the college’s self-study document that will be submitted to Middle States as part of the reaccreditation process.

 Address: Humanities 201-A